Westhaven (Te Tai Tapu) Marine Reserve: Flora and fauna

-About 30 marine fish use the inlet for some of their life cycle.
+At least 30 species of marine fish use the inlet for some of their life cycle.
 Snapper, flatfish and kahawai use it as a breeding and nursery area.
-Other fish enter the estuary to find food in the seagrass beds and sandflats.
+Other fish enter the estuary to feed in the seagrass beds and sandflats.

 Many waders and sea birds fly around the inlet and farmland.
-Numerous other birds live in the coastal forest, including pigeon, welcome swallow, bellbird and Tūī.
-Some birds find their food in the inlet but live in the forest or wetland, including kingfisher and banded rail.
+Numerous other birds live in the coastal forest, including kererū (wood pigeon), welcome swallow, bellbird and tūī.
+Some birds find their food in the inlet but live in the forest or wetland, including sacred kingfisher and banded rail.

 Recreation

 All plant and animal life within the marine reserve are protected, and fishing and shooting are not permitted.
-Vehicle launching of boats is permitted at Mangarākau Wharf and near the Kaihoka Road turnoff, but vehicles and trail bikes are not allowed at any other parts of the boat.
+Vehicle launching of boats is permitted at Mangarākau Wharf and near the Kaihoka Road turnoff.

 People must not feed fish as it disturbs their natural behaviour, and they must take care when anchoring to avoid damaging the sea floor.